IvanKrivoruchkoHub/jv-hibernate-cinema/README.md

 This is a template for creating an e-cinema.
 <hr>
-It is a REST application that implements typical functions for an online cinema.
+It is a REST application that implements typical functions for an online service for buying tickets to the cinema.

 Available functions for all not authenticated users :
 * registration